willsather/angular-website/README.md

 # angular-website
-angular version of my website
+a version of my website in angular